NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 Checklist:

 1. The schematic, board, and CAM files for your through-hole design ( `throughhole.sch, throughhole.brd, throughhole.cam.zip` ).
 With the artwork.
-2. The schematic, board, and CAM files for your surface mount design ( `smd.sch, smd.brd, smd.cam.zip` ).
+2. The schematic, board, and CAM files for your surface mount design ( `smd.sch, smd.brd, smd.cam.zip`).
+No artwork needed.
 3. Your modified version of `Lab01.lbr, i.e, Lab01_smd.lbr.`
 4. Your `lbr/Logos.lbr`.
 5. Your `responsibility.pdf`.